 All published festival package prices, performing ensemble charges, additional festival charges, and empty bed space charges are priced for the festival receiving payments by: certified cashier checks, negotiable checks drawn against a financial institution, or bank to bank wired transfer of funds.

-The festival does not accept credit cards, PayPal, or any other payment methods that have an associated transaction charge, and/or delay of receiving entire transaction amount.
+The festival does not accept credit cards, PayPal, or any other electronic payment methods that have an associated transaction charge, and/or delay of receiving entire transaction amount.

 The festival can assist a director or music program, who’s school or district utilizes a Purchase Order Number method of payment.
 However, the director must initiate the PO process early enough to ensure the check is received by the festival’s payment deadline.
 The director must also provide the festival office with all necessary steps for festival to receive payment, since these are different with most schools and districts.